 It most certainly is.

-John Edwards, the inquirer, had the goods on Edwards for two years before the drive-by's got anywhere near it.
+John Edwards, the Inquirer, had the goods on Edwards for two years before the drive-bys got anywhere near it.

-Because everybody had a lot of hope invested in Edwards and his Two Americas campaign theme, and his hair and his supposed good looks and his relative youth.
+They were hoping it could be suppressed because everybody had a lot of hope invested in Edwards and his To Americas campaign theme and his hair and his supposed good looks and his relative ute.

-And so they thought the future shining star of our party, and they did everything they could to suppress what the guy did.
+And they did everything they could to suppress what the guy did.

-His poor wife is gone, she can't be humiliated any further.
+She can't be humiliated any further.

 Get rid of him.

-And the women of the Democrat Party finally forced him out, like they should have Ted Kennedy, but they didn't.
+And the women of the Democrat Party finally forced him out like they should have Ted Kennedy, but they didn't.

 There's another one.